 Due to the large amount of effort associated with making exported pdfs of the cross sections and maps accessible, it is recommended that these visuals be exported as JPGs from ArcMap.
 These JPGs can be added as images to Word documents.
 Adding Alt Txt to these images makes them accessible.

+If using NAIP Imagery, Editing NAIP Imagery “MN DNR” text in Map Frame

+Ribbon – Insert

+Dynamic Text

+Layout subsection

+Select “Service Layer Credits”, it should read MN DNR beneath it

+Click anywhere to place the new Dynamic Text

+MN DNR text should disappear from bottom corner

+Service Layer Credits now shows up as a text item in the contents pane, can be moved around, edited, turned on/off, etc.

+If text deleted from Contents Pane, default MN DNR text will reappear in bottom corner.